NiccoloRighetti/MantoGryllo_Dating/Scripts/Phylogenetic_inference.md

-# Phylogenetic inference through RAxML
+# Phylogenetic Inference through RAxML
 This pipeline has been applied to all 4 datasets (nucleotides and amino acids, with and without LBA groups).
 The constraint topology was taken from [Misof et al 2014](https://www.researchgate.net/profile/Guillem-Ylla/publication/322698687/figure/fig1/AS:614339941761024@1523481464078/Phylogenetic-tree-of-insects-modified-from-Misof-et-al-2014-The-Blattodea-branch.png).